 This course will cover the techniques and tools used by film directors.
 Through analyzing classic and modern films and speaking with current directors, students will begin to develop their personal directing skills and style.
 Prerequisite: DFM 220.
+A studio course.
 3 credits.